zeenix/gps-share/README.md

 POSIX hosts.
 Patches to add/fix support for non-Linux systems, are more than welcome.

-On Fedora, you might need to either disable selinux or configure it to allow gps-share to start and announce a TCP service.
+Remember to configure your firewall to allow your service to be reachable on the local network, as needed.

 ## Building from source